-- NZ, undertook interview-based research attempting to gain further insight into the experiences of living with noise sensitivity.
+In the first three months of 2010 my team, in collaboration with Brain Injury New Zealand, undertook interview-based research attempting to gain further insight into the experiences of living with noise sensitivity.
 We chose survivors of traumatic brain injury as noise sensitivity is the strongest predictor of subsequent postconcussive syndrome, and there is a high prevalence of noise sensitivity in this clinical population.
 We noted two recurrent themes in the transcripts.
-First, the debilitating affects of high noise sensitivity, and second, the inability of current clinical practice to detect or treat the condition. - 5.7 While we purposively targeted a group with a high prevalence of extreme noise sensitivity, it should be remarked that individuals with similar levels of sensitivity will exist in the general population, that their sensitivity will not necessarily be traced to injury or disease (though it might), and that these individuals will seek quiet areas in which to live.
-I include, in Appendix B, a selection of quotes from the transcripts in order to advance an understanding of what it is like to experience noise sensitivity.
+First, the debilitating affects of high noise sensitivity, and second, the inability of current clinical practice to detect or treat the condition.
+While we purposively targeted a group with a high prevalence of extreme noise sensitivity, it should be remarked that individuals with similar levels of sensitivity will exist in the general population, that their sensitivity will not necessarily be traced to injury or disease (though it might), and that these individuals will seek quiet areas in which to live.
+I include, in Appendix E, a selection of quotes from the transcripts in order to advance an understanding of what it is like to experience noise sensitivity.
 Here is one: